daniegarcia254/DownTorrent/Readme.md

 * [create_apk.sh](scripts/create_apk.sh): creates an unsigned Android APK file to download and install in your mobile device.
 The file will be available in the Apache server (with the configured port) as "DownTorrent.apk"

 ## ToDo
-There are some features I would like to implement for the app in a near future.
+Some features to implement for improve the app in a near future.
 Feel free to contribute to the project in order to complete them:
 * Create a Dockerfile to deploy the app in a simpler way and get it running instantly <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcStLWRMwSAjaGCSxH_vO-G8JhgSlrWevy8gUqvz8WXce3Z6-_lBaQ"> <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcStLWRMwSAjaGCSxH_vO-G8JhgSlrWevy8gUqvz8WXce3Z6-_lBaQ">
 * Add real Authentication to the system, no using one based on the Ubuntu system users.
 Using a database and JSON Web Tokens for example.
 * Automatically upload the downloaded torrents to the S3 bucket.
 It can be done with [Transmission](https://www.npmjs.com/package/transmission#transmissionwaitforstateid-targetstate-callback), but don't know how to do it with Deluge.